Male Breast Cancer (cont.)

 - What is the outcome (prognosis) of male breast cancer?

 - Find a local Oncologist in your town

-What is staging of male breast cancer?
+What is the treatment for male breast cancer?

 Find support and advances in treatment.